reaakasumi/NLP/README.md

 ## Requirements

-Before running the code, ensure the following Python packages are installed:
+Before running the codes for milestone 2, ensure the following Python packages are installed:

-pandas, numpy, matplotlib, os,
+pandas, numpy, matplotlib, os, sklearn, nltk, imblearn, ast

 You can install them via pip:
-pip install pandas numpy scipy torch scikit-learn nltk stanza contractions
+pip install pandas, numpy, matplotlib, os, sklearn, nltk, imblearn, ast

 ## Usage

 To run the code:

 Make sure you have installed all the necessary dependencies listed above.
-Place the train.model-agnostic.json, val.model-agnostic.json, test.model-agnostic.json files in the same directory as your script.
-Execute the script to perform the data analysis and preliminary preprocessing steps.
+Place the preprocessed data from Milestone 1 into the same directory as your script.
+Execute the scripts mentioned above to create the model and perform the model evaluation.